aaronvincent/cosmion/README.md

 ### Quickstart

-If you have a working modern Fortran compiler, cosmion should work (almost) out of the box.
+If you have gfortran (installed with gcc), cosmion should work (almost) out of the box.
 In the main directory, type

 `bash runandtest.sh`

 This should compile the main program (cosmion) and run a test example.
 Have a look in the file to see the commands that it uses.
 To rerun the code once you have compiled, you can write e.g.

 `./cosmion.x 5.
-1.d-37 100000 "positions.dat" SD'
+1.d-37 100000 "positions.dat" nucleonSD const'

 In order the arguments are